Student-mani/Machine-Learning-Image/README.md

 Read-Learn from a set of images and categorises between different set of images according to the Images learned

-This project was created by me and my parten Sharmita Das
+This project was created by me and my partner Sharmita Das

 The project is where by given a set of images by the user the program learns from the image and eventually train itself.